wptinysolution/media-library-tools/README.txt

 Most WordPress sites accumulate hundreds or thousands of media files over time — poorly named, missing alt text, duplicated across posts, and cluttered with orphaned files that waste disk space.
 Media Library Tools solves all of this from a single, intuitive admin interface:

 * **SEO** — Rename files to keyword-rich slugs, bulk-fill missing alt text, and generate AI-optimized metadata.
-* **Performance** — Compress JPEG, PNG, and WebP images to cut page weight, and delete duplicate images, rubbish files, and unnecessary image sizes to reduce server storage.
+* **Performance** — Compress images and generate modern WebP/AVIF copies to cut page weight, and delete duplicate images, rubbish files, and unnecessary image sizes to reduce server storage.
 * **Organization** — Group media, track image usage across posts and pages, and filter by any column.
 * **Automation** — Auto-rename on upload, auto-compress new uploads, auto-fill metadata from post titles, and inject missing alt text on the frontend.